Jamesits/armbian-embedded/README.md

 * Required packages see [deps.sh](deps.sh) (distros other than Debian/Ubuntu might have different names for a package)
 * Root privilege (fakeroot will not be supported, get yourself a container if necessary)
 * No spaces and non-ASCII characters in path (won't test against strange paths, but if you found a bug related to this, you are welcomed to contribute)
-* ~20GiB free disk space, faster is better
+* ~20GiB free disk space
-* ~1GiB memory
+* ~1GiB memory recommended (512MiB is usually enough)
 * Good internet connection for downloading packages
-* Patience (a full build requires more than 1 hour on my Allwinner H3 device)
+* Patience (a full build requires more than 1 hour on my Allwinner H3 device, and around 30min on a RK3399 board)

 ### Customization